 In contrast to the single strings of the concert zither, the hammered dulcimer next to it in the first video has multi-string courses.
 It is sometimes played by plucking the strings directly with the fingertips (fueling debate about formal nomenclature and classification).
 This is the basic technique of another member of the zither family seen in previous posts; the qanun.
 It also has multi-string courses and the index fingers wear fingerpicks.
 The important thing to note in the following demonstration is the single targeting of the top string in a course.

 In an earlier post, I announced the impending publication of my article “Northern European Contributions to the Development of the Autoharp” in The Galpin Society Journal, Vol. 76 (2023).
-That issue has now been distributed to the organization’s members and its contents will become available in digital format via JStor at a later date.
-An abstract of the autoharp article is included with the initial announcement and information about obtaining an offprint has now been added to it here.
+That issue has now been distributed to the organization’s members.
+Its contents will become available in digital format via JStor at a later date.
+An abstract of the autoharp article is included with the initial announcement and information about obtaining an offprint has been added to it here.

-In the briefest review for readers of this blog who are familiar with previous accounts of the instrument’s history, it is true that Charles Zimmermann misrepresented the scope of his US patent for a “Harp” with a mechanical damping mechanism when he began producing autoharps in the now familiar wing shape.
+In the briefest review for readers of this blog who are familiar with previous accounts of the instrument’s history, it is true that when Charles Zimmermann began producing autoharps in the now familiar wing shape, he misrepresented the scope of his US patent for a “Harp” with a mechanical damping mechanism.
 However, there is no evidence that erodes his claim of having invented chord bars or coining the term “autoharp” as a designation for a zither to which they are applied.
-He also made and exhibited such instruments in a trapezoidal form before contention about the wing-shaped design arose.
+He made and exhibited such instruments in a trapezoidal form before contention about the wing-shaped design arose.